Awesome product attracts new customers, awesome support keeps them.

 - Critical (Blocking).
 The customer has serious problems with the tracker.
 We remove the block, answer the customer that

 we have received the request and try to resolve it as quickly as possible.
 Write to

-# tech-questions, create a task in Jira, invite teammates.
+space-keitaro-ioaccording to request topic, create a task in ClickUp, invite teammates.

 - Proposals.
 Add a tag to the dialog, i.e.

 Put the tag to the dialogue.
 Above the operator's chat window in a dialogue there's a field for adding tags.
 Begin typing the name of the tag, and then select the existing tag from the list clicking on it.